2018 URSS Projects

 I am an Associate Professor in the Theory Group in the Department of Physics.
 My research involves theory and simulation of nanomaterials.
 I am a developer of the ONETEP Linear-Scaling Density Functional Theory Package, which enables us to perform realistic simulations of large systems comprising thousands of atoms.
 This allows us to study complex systems such as proteins, heterostructure interfaces, layered materials, molecular crystals, and semiconductor nanocrystals.
-I moved to Warwick in 2015, having previously held research fellowships at the Cavendish Laboratory in Cambridge and at Imperial College London, where I completed my PhD in 2008.
+I joined Warwick in 2015, having previously held research fellowships at the Cavendish Laboratory in Cambridge and at Imperial College London.

 I have research interests across a wide variety of topics involving simulation of materials, particularly in relation to energy materials (eg OPVs, TiO2), layered materials (eg TMDCs) and biological systems (eg light-harvesting complexes); A large part of my work involves theoretical spectroscopy, and excitations in complex systems, and interactions with the environment.